 She now makes her home with her husband, Zachary, and their karate-obsessed son in a little old brick house in Lansing, nestled somewhere between angry protesters on the Capitol lawn and couch-burning frat boys at nearby Michigan State University.
 And yet, she claims it is really quite peaceful.

-Her latest novel manuscript is a finalist for the 2015 Rising Star Award from the Women’s Fiction Writers Association, and her short story “This Elegant Ruin” was a finalist in The Saturday Evening Post 2014 Great American Fiction Contest.
+Her latest novel manuscript was a finalist for the 2015 Rising Star Award from the Women’s Fiction Writers Association, and her short story “This Elegant Ruin” was a finalist in The Saturday Evening Post 2014 Great American Fiction Contest.
 She has written several other short stories and is the author of The Intentional Writer.
-She is the marketing and communications chair of the Capital City Writers Association, a member of the Michigan Hemingway Society, and a member of the Women’s Fiction Writers Association.
+She is the marketing and communications chair of the Capital City Writers Association and a member of the Women’s Fiction Writers Association.
 She is also the features editor for and a regular contributor to WFWA’s quarterly newsletter, Write On.

 Erin is represented by Nephele Tempest of The Knight Agency.